fac20/resources/directory/talks.md

 # Talks

-This file should contain the names of each Wed & Fri speaker and a link to their slide deck.
+This file should contain the names of each Tues & Fri speaker and a link to their slide deck.
 If it is not up to date, let [Jack](mailto:jack@foundersandcoders.com) know.

 | Week | Speaker | Topic & Link |
 | --- | --- |  --- |